Spronks/JavaScript-Projects/README.md

 # Day 19 - Hangman Game

 Select a letter to figure out a hidden word in a set amount of chances.

+# Day 20 - Expense Tracker

+Keep track of income and expenses.
+Add and remove items and save to local storage.